Paint Technician: Job Description, Duties and Requirements

 Paint technicians in the past were frequently exposed to toxic chemicals from paint fumes.
 Modern health and safety regulations have done much to decrease the risk.
 Paint technicians wear masks and other protective equipment and may work in booths that minimize their exposure to toxins.

-From 2010 to 2020, a 17% rise in employment was projected for the painting, coating and decorating workers category, according to information from the U.S. Bureau of Labor Statistics (BLS).
-Related painting categories were also estimated to have increases in job opportunities: transportation equipment painters (9%), painting and coating workers (9%) and coating, painting and spraying machine setters, operators and tenders (6%).
+From 2012 to 2022, no change in employment was projected for the painting, coating and decorating workers category, according to information from the U.S. Bureau of Labor Statistics (BLS).
+Related painting categories were estimated to have various increases in job opportunities: transportation equipment painters (10%), painting and coating workers (4%) and coating, painting and spraying machine setters, operators and tenders (no change).

-The median salary of painters in general was $35,190, per May 2012 data from the BLS.
-Transportation equipment painters saw a median income of $39,600 during the same year.
+The median salary of construction and maintenance painters in general was $35,390, per May 2013 data from the BLS.
+Transportation equipment painters saw a median income of $39,610 during the same year.

 Paint Technician Job Duties

 Before they can paint, technicians must prepare the surface to be painted.
 They sand or grind away imperfections.
 They then carefully clean the surface, since dust or dirt trapped under the paint can ruin the finished surface.
 If working with metal, technicians may have to dip the surface to be painted in a chemical bath.
 Blow torches, lifts, painting robots, power buffers and arc welders are some of the equipment technicians may learn to use.

 If working with more than one color or with unpainted parts, technicians may also have to carefully mask parts of the product with paper or tape.
 While masking, they also might remove mirrors, antennas or other parts that aren't painted.
 Technicians may also be responsible for controlling temperature, humidity and other factors that determine how a coat of paint dries.